MisterBasic/BetterConfig/README.md

-# BlixateConfig
+# BetterConfig
-.bcfg configuration format allows splitting up properties into sections.
+BCFG (short for Better Configuration File-format...
+G) is a multi-purpose configuration format allows splitting up properties into sections.
 Each section will have it's own properties, and sections can inherit properties from other sections!

 ```py
 [Settings]